stripes Icon Inspiration

 If I win, I want to be able to speak Dutch well

-Kevin is currently following the Dutch for Advanced course at TopTaal, a course aimed at participants from level A2 who want to improve their language skills.
-This is a project in collaboration with the municipality Amsterdam for residents who are not subject to an integration obligation.
-He found the first year especially difficult.
-And while talking is easy for him, writing remains difficult.
-'I am dyslexic and learning a new language is therefore extra difficult.
+Kevin is currently taking the Advanced Dutch course at TopTaal, a course aimed at participants from level A2 who taalwant to improve skills.
+This is a project in collaboration with the municipality Amsterdam for residents who are not required to integrate.
+He found the first year particularly difficult.
+And although speaking comes easily to him, writing remains difficult.
+'I am dyslexic and learning a new language taal That's why it's extra difficult.
 I have classes twice a week, on Tuesdays and Thursdays.
-I don't always understand the grammar, but it's getting better and better.'
+I don't always understand the grammar, but it's getting better and better.

 Dear runner